ViBiOh/dashboard/README.md

 If no healthcheck is provided, `dashboard` doesn't know if your container is ready for business, so it's a simple launch new containers then destroy old containers, without waiting time.

-If you don't have an healthcheck on your container, check [vibioh/alcotest](https://github.com/ViBiOh/alcotest) for having a simple HTTP Client that request the defined endpoint.
+If you don't have an healthcheck on your container, check [vibioh/httputils](https://github.com/ViBiOh/httputils) for having a simple HTTP Client that request the defined endpoint with `alcotest`.

 ## Another Docker Infrastructure Manager ?